Ameseck/Ameseck/README.md

 I'm April, and I am from upstate NY.

-I am an online student at Champlain College earning my bachelor's in software development.
+## 💡 About Me
+I am a Software Development student with experience in Python, C++, and Java.

+I am interested in building real-world applications and continuing to grow my programming skills.

 This is a fresh profile where I’ll be uploading some smaller projects, experiments, and things I’m currently working on.

-Tools & Tech

-Python, JavaScript, Bootstrap, TypeScript,
-Figma, and I am currently taking classes on JavaScript and Blockchain.

 I graduate may 1,2027